Martha Berry (artist): Personal

-Berry lives in Rowlett, Texas with her husband, David.
-Her daughter, Christina Berry, is also a beader, photographer and publisher of the "All Things Cherokee website."
-Her daughter, Karen Berry, is a Cherokee finger-weaving and gourd artist.
+Berry lives in Rowlett, Texas with her husband, Dave, a retired journalist.
+Her daughter, Christina Berry, is a published author, photographer, and manager of the "All Things Cherokee" website.

-She served as a delegate to the 1999 Cherokee Nation Constitution Convention in Tahlequah, Oklahoma.
-Her role in the convention helped the Cherokee nation in Oklahoma heal itself and "reassert itself as a capable sovereign in Oklahoma."
+Berry served as a delegate to the 1999 Cherokee Nation Constitution Convention in Tahlequah, Oklahoma.
+Her role in the convention helped the Cherokee Nation in Oklahoma heal itself and "reassert itself as a capable sovereign in Oklahoma."
 She is currently an active member of several Cherokee organizations.